Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization

 While the proposed design advances the feasibility of fully QRL on near-term devices, several considerations remain.
 First, performance on hardware is inevitably constrained by noise sources such as readout errors, gate infidelities, and limited coherence times.
 Although qubit reuse reduces the total number of physical qubits, deep multi-step circuits remain vulnerable to error accumulation due to the extended sequence of quantum operations.
 Incorporating error-mitigation strategies tailored to dynamic-circuit architectures, such as measurement error mitigation, dynamical decoupling, and optimized qubit mapping, could further enhance fidelity in future implementations.

-Scaling beyond small MDPs to high-dimensional state–action spaces also presents challenges.
-Although the methodology is generalizable, larger environments increase the complexity of multi-controlled gate operations and transition functions, which must be managed carefully to control circuit depth and noise.
-More efficient gate decompositions, supported by advanced compilation techniques, will be key to extending scalability in practice.
+Extending the framework to higher-dimensional state–action spaces introduces additional complexity.
+Larger MDPs require more intricate transition encodings and multi-controlled operations, potentially increasing circuit depth and compilation overhead.
+Advances in gate synthesis, circuit compression, and hardware-aware compilation will therefore play an essential role in scaling the approach to more complex environments.

-Finally, the current Grover-based search relies on a perfect oracle to identify optimal-return trajectories.
-In realistic reinforcement learning settings with stochastic or partially observable dynamics, return estimation will be noisy or incomplete, potentially degrading search performance.
-Addressing this limitation will require approximate or adaptive oracle constructions and hybrid quantum–classical methods for policy refinement, thereby enhancing the robustness and applicability of the framework to real-world decision-making tasks.
+Finally, the current Grover-based policy optimization assumes ideal oracle construction for identifying optimal-return trajectories.
+In realistic reinforcement learning scenarios involving stochastic or partially observable dynamics, return estimation may be noisy or uncertain, motivating the development of approximate or adaptive oracle strategies and hybrid quantum–classical refinement schemes.